PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 17:51:14
+Last updated: 2024-04-05 17:51:48
-Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin